Random matrix ensembles and integrable differential identities: Introduction

 \begin{mainresult}[Reduced Pfaff lattice: continuum limit] The reduced Pfaff lattice admits an integrable continuum limit obtained through a singular asymptotic expansion that is consistent with the large $n$ asymptotics of the Lax matrix evaluated on the initial datum. \end{mainresult}

 We show that a suitable singular limit yields a closed double infinite chain of hydrodynamic type (Theorem~\ref{thm:chain_mixed} and Corollary~\ref{cor:quasilinear_system}).
 The positive semi-infinite part of the hydrodynamic chain decouples from the negative part.
 Following~\cite{chain}, in Theorem~\ref{thm:SMEintegrability} we prove that the hydrodynamic chain is integrable in the sense of Ferapontov, namely it admits infinitely many hydrodynamic reductions.
-In Proposition~\ref{prop:classification_chain} we also prove that the integrability conditions, namely the Gibbons-Tsarev system, are included in the classification given by Odesskii and Sokolov~\cite{Odesskii_2010,HydroOdesskiSokolov}.
+In Proposition~\ref{prop:classification_chain} we also prove that the integrability conditions, {referred to as} the Gibbons-Tsarev system, are included in the classification given by Odesskii and Sokolov {in}~\cite{Odesskii_2010,HydroOdesskiSokolov}.